Adnan-110/Terraform/README.md

 ```

 Ex :
-    Did a change in the tag, terraform updated the name of the instane without any disruption
+    Did a change in the tag, terraform updated the name of the instance without any disruption
     Did a change of instance_type : Terraform shutdowns the machine and changed the instance and then started ( disruptive )
     Did a change of AMI, instance was recreated.